 For over 100 years, this 55-acre garden oasis has been delighting guests with over one million bedding plants in 900 different varieties.
 Starting Mid-March, Butchart Gardens offers thousands of flowering bulbs, trees and shrubs that are bursting with colour and blooms.
 The dominant landscape of cherry blossoms and tulips is especially beautiful in spring, however, Butchart Gardens offers guests a feast for the eyes no matter which season you visit.

-For a detailed historic overview of several of the above mentioned gardens, check out our latest e-book:
+For a detailed historic overview of several above-mentioned gardens, check out our e-book:

 The Cowichan Valley doesn’t have any ‘manicured’ gardens (that I know of), but it does have a couple of spots that burst with spring blooms.